 If you’re not familiar, shorting an investment is a relatively simple process–as far as the actual trading.
 It’s figuring out your investment play–and actually making a profit as the value of the investment goes up or down–that’s the tricky part.

-Of course, as with any investment, you can’t just jump into the action uninformed and uneducated.
+As with any investment, you can’t just jump into the action uninformed and uneducated.
 But the great news is that you don’t have to be a pro.
-Anybody can learn how to short-sell Bitcoin to potentially profit.
+Anybody can learn how to short sell Bitcoin to potentially profit.

 Direct Short Selling of Bitcoin